|Warranty length||2 Years (10 Years on registration)|

 - Natural hearing experience - realistic and natural sound field with minimal resonance

-- Biggest transducers ever used in headphones including new innovative dynamic transducer design
+- Biggest transducers ever used in headphones incl new innovative dynamic design

 - Uncovered earcups for enhanced acoustics